funilrys/funombi/docs/files/Core/Files.php.txt

     }

     /**
-     * Compare master file hash with local file
+     * Compare master file hash with local file.
      *
      * @param string $file Path to the file
      * @return bool True: File is the default one | False: File has been modified